German Economy Minister Altmaier to seek reopening deal | DW | 16.02.2021

 "Altmaier could have long ago presented a hardship fund and a concept for an opening perspective for the economy, instead of just announcing this today," Theurer said.

-Klaus Ernst from the Left Party said that the ministry of economic affairs had "failed" to set up structures in the summer to ensure the quick distribution of financial aid.
+Klaus Ernst from the Left Party said the Economy Ministry had "failed" to set up structures in the summer to ensure the quick distribution of financial aid.